lazysquirrellabs/sphere_generator/README.md

 The following basic shapes are planned to be implemented in future versions:
 - Truncated icosahedron.
 - Fibonacci.

+## Technical aspects
+Sphere Generator's icosphere implementation has been discussed in the following blog post: [Generating an icosphere with code](https://blog.matheusamazonas.net/posts/generating_icosphere_with_code).

 ## Contributing
 If you would like to report e bug, please create an [issue](https://github.com/lazysquirrellabs/sphere_generator/issues).
 If you would like to contribute with bug fixing or small improvements, please open a Pull Request.
 If you would like to contribute with a new feature (regardless if it's in the roadmap or not), [contact the developer](https://matheusamazonas.net/contact.html).